 In the US, a single, number serves as a suicide hotline for the entire country.
-Starting in July 2022, the number is 988.
+The number is 988.

 Reducing access to lethal means